exonum/exonum-btc-anchoring/DEPLOY.md

 $ anchoring run --node-config <destdir>/<m>.toml --leveldb <destdir>/db/<m>
 ```

-If you want to see additional information you may specify log level by environment variable `RUST_LOG="btc_anchoring_service=info"`.
+If you want to see additional information you may specify log level by environment variable `RUST_LOG="exonum_btc_anchoring=info"`.

 ## Maintenance

 As maintainer, you can change the anchoring [configuration parameters](#change-configuration-parameters).
 These actions must be performed by [Exonum configuration service][exonum:configuration_service].
 Visit its [tutorial][exonum:configuration_tutorial] for more explanations.

 ### Change configuration parameters